ParallelMaths/parallel/pages/7-31-top-of-the-league.md

 ---

-If “there were two teams between Manchester City and Derby County”, then they must 1st and 4th.
-And if “Chelsea finished above Manchester City”, then Manchester must have come 4th and Derby first.
-Liverpool and Chelsea must, therefore, have finished 2nd and 3rd, but we know Liverpool were not third, so they must have finished 2nd.
+If “there were two teams between Manchester City and Derby County”, then they must have finished 1st and 4th.
+And if “Chelsea finished above Manchester City”, then Manchester must have come 4th and Derby 1st.
+Liverpool and Chelsea must, therefore, have finished 2nd and 3rd, but we know Liverpool did not finish 3rd, so they must have finished 2nd.
 :::